LidorPrototype/Online-Courses/CoursesList.md

-## List of proffesional courses I completed, each course will apear in the below format:
+## List of proffesional online courses I completed, each course will apear in the below format:
 > Course name - link to course / "Course is unavialable anymore"

 ## Courses List